Fortune 30

 The Fortune 30 is a Canadian sailboat that was conceived by Canadian TV weather presenter, Bob Fortune and designed by Stan Huntingford as a cruiser, first built in 1974.

 Production

 The design's hull was built by Cooper Enterprises in Port Coquitlam, British Columbia and then finished by a number of local boatyards, including Philbrook's Boatyard in Sidney, British Columbia.

 Design

 The Fortune 30 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a cutter rig, a clipper bow, an angled transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel.
 It displaces 10300 lb and carries 3000 lb of ballast.

 The boat has a draft of 4.00 ft with the standard keel.

-The boat is fitted with a Swedish Volvo diesel engine for docking and manoeuvring.
+The boat is fitted with a Swedish Volvo diesel engine for docking and maneuvering.
 The fuel tank holds 40 u.s.gal and the fresh water tank has a capacity of 50 u.s.gal.

 The design has a hull speed of 6.38 kn.